polanty/alx-system_engineering-devops/README.md

-This is a discription of commands used in the command line
+This is a description of the commands used in the command line